slukits/lines/README.md

 The above prints "a centered line" centered into the component's fifth line.
 While e.Fmt binds the formatting to the next printed text there is a similar API on component level provided by the embedded Component
-instance: Component.Fmt .BG, .FG sets formatting directives for each printed content of a component.
+instance: Component.Fmt, .BG, .FG sets formatting directives for each printed content of a component.
 There is also the property Component.GG which makes optional gaps around a component accessible.
 And the method Component.Mod controls if a component's content is overwritten or